Good Food Just Around The Corner

 The open kitchen also lends itself to a pleasurable dining experience.

-And it’s not called Bacchus’ Kitchen for thing!
+And it’s not called Bacchus’ Kitchen for nothing!

 The corkage fee is different from The Eatery ($6 per stem there).
-The corkage fee at Bacchus’ Kitchen is $25 per bottle, which seems a tad steep, however it is waived if you bring a bottle more than ten years old or purchase one from their menu.
+The corkage fee at Bacchus’ Kitchen is $25 per bottle, however it is waived if you bring a bottle more than ten years old or purchase one from their menu.

 To start, we splurged for Tom’s birthday and shared the appetizer special of sautéed foie gras with figs ($25).
 Yes, foie gras is legal again.
 It was excellent and quickly devoured.